 In the emphasis it places on Chemistry, the Applied Chemistry course is unique in Australian Universities.
 The core of the course consists of instruction in the fundamental principles of inorganic physical, organic and analytical chemistry at a level which satisfies the requirements for professional chemists.
-One of the basic aims of the course is to show how the fundamental principles of chemistry are applied to solve the problems of industry.
 Towards the end of the course students are given an opportunity to develop their particular interests which may be in any one of the six departments.
 Through its Departments of Analytical Chemistry, of Nuclear and Radiation Chemistry, and of Applied Organic Chemistry, the School provides unusual opportunities for courses of training in these specialised fields.

-The Applied Chemistry Course may be taken either full-time (three years for the pass degree, four years for honours) or part-time (six years for the pass degree, eight years for the Honours degree).
-The subject matter of each full-time year is indentical with that of the two corresponding part-time years and transfer from full-time to part-time, or vice versa, is possible.
-No industrial training is required for either the full-time or part-time course though it is customary for students taking the part-time course to find employment in some branch of chemical industry.
-Students who intend to find a career in industry are strongly advised to do the Applied Chemistry Course.
+The Applied Chemistry Course may be taken either full-time (three years for the pass degree, four years for honours) or part-time (six years for the pass degree, eight years for honours).
+The subject matter of each full-time year is identical with that of the two corresponding part-time years and transfer from full-time to part-time, or vice versa, is possible.
+No industrial training is required for either the full-time or part-time course, though it is customary for students taking the part-time course to find employment in some branch of chemical industry.
+Students who intend to take up chemistry as a career, whether in the academic sphere or in industry, are advised to do the applied chemistry course.